 We're not so sure.
 The thing is, as Airbnb has grown to become the fourth largest online travel company, that Airbnb traveler is looking more and more like – well – the typical traveler.
 Yes, Airbnbers are more motivated to experience local culture and connect with locals, but not that much more.
 Price and location are far more important in the rental decision than living like a local.

-parts of the world only motivates one fourth of Airbnb customers (mainly they just want to get away and spend time with friends and family), and the average traveler even less so.
+Experiencing other parts of the world only motivates one fourth of Airbnb customers (mainly they just want to get away and spend time with friends and family), and the average traveler even less so.

 Will Experiences Move the Needle for Airbnb?

 Accommodations are scalable.
 They are always there.
 Hosts can rent them out from anywhere.
 Experiences, not so much.
 The host has to be present and take the time to conduct each tour.
 Just how much could this new line of business generate for Airbnb?
 We did a little math.

 Airbnb has launched with 500 experiences, and half are $200 or less.
 We ran some hypothetical scenarios with the following assumptions:

 Airbnb plans to expand Trips to 50 cities in 2017.
 Let's assume the average group size is six passengers (PAX), tours run three times per week for 40 weeks a year, and the average price is $180.
 Airbnb's 20% cut would equate to $32.4 million in annual revenues, assuming all experiences ran fully booked.

 If Airbnb continues its impressive growth and revenues for 2017 approach $3 billion, Experiences would be only 1.1% of their overall business (using our rosy assumptions).
 Even under far more aggressive scenarios, Experiences would still account for a relatively small, single-digit share of the company's business.